Michael P. Mills: Federal judicial service

-On September 4, 2001, Mills was nominated by President George W. Bush to a seat on the United States District Court for the Northern District of Mississippi vacated by Judge Neal B. Biggers.
-Mills was confirmed by the United States Senate in a 98–0 vote on October 11, 2001, and received his commission on October 16, 2001.
+On September 4, 2001, Mills was nominated by President George W. Bush to a seat on the United States District Court for the Northern District of Mississippi vacated by Judge Neal Brooks Biggers Jr. Mills was confirmed by the United States Senate in a 98–0 vote on October 11, 2001, and received his commission on October 16, 2001.
 He became chief judge in 2007, and served in that capacity until 2014, when he was succeeded by Sharion Aycock.
-He assumed senior status on November 1, 2021.